scarv/crypto-ibex-test/README.md

     export IBEX_REPO=./build/ibex
     ```

   - Build the Crypto-supported RISC-V toolchain
+    [Warning!: it requires about 11 GB and takes 45 mins to clone and build the toolchain]
     ```sh
     make -C toolchain/ get-gnu-toolchain
     ```